 Financial Arrangements

 Bidders are required to provide a capped price quotation for the work as part of their tender response.
 The quotation shall include a breakdown by personnel who will be involved with the project, along with their associated day charge rates and anticipated time inputs that can be reconciled to the quotation.
 Prices for any additional items must be shown separately and an estimate of travel and subsistence costs must be provided (see further below).
 Prices must be exclusive of VAT.
-Please Note: charge rates must not exceed the rates in the CCS Management Consultancy
+Please Note: charge rates must not exceed the rates in the CCS Management Consultancy Framework (RM3745): Lot 3: Audit .

 All costs must be exclusive of travel and accommodation costs and VAT.